StateFarmIns/LambdaLooter/README.md

                         Your aws region you want to download lambda code from.
 Default=us-east-1.
   -t THREADS, --threads THREADS
                         Number of threads to download functions and scan for loot.
 Default=10.
+  -fv, --versions       Download all versions of the Lambda code.
+Default=False.
   -d, --delete          Delete the Zip files after you are done looting.
 Default=False.

 Download ---> Pillage ---> Loot ---> Prosper!